-By this time, Sarah's health was deteriorating, She suffered
+By this time, Sarah's health was deteriorating, She suffered with

-her unmarried daughter Mary was called on to nurse her mother in her
+unmarried daughter Mary was called on to nurse her mother in her

 illness.
-She lingered on until October 1885, dying at home at
+She lingered on until October 1885, dying at home at the

-the cottage at Homestall Farm.
+cottage at Homestall Farm.

-At the time of Sarah's death, William was aged 65, and still working
+At the time of Sarah's death, William was aged 65, and still working on

-and took his new bride and her son back to Homestall Farm.
+his new bride and her son back to Homestall Farm.

 The marriage didn't last, but it did produce one child - a daughter,